A note on sex and gender

 - cognitive behavioral therapy

-- alternative therapies, such as Reiki and acupuncture
+- complementary therapies, such as Reiki and acupuncture

 Doctors try to prevent fractures due to MBC of the bones.
 If X-rays show that a bone is at risk of breaking, they may suggest surgery to add metal rods to the weak part of the bone.
 This will prevent fractures.